Anish Kuruvilla

-Anish Yohan Kuruvilla is an Indian actor and director who predominantly works in the Telugu film industry.
+Anish Yohan Kuruvilla is an Indian actor and director who predominantly works in Telugu cinema.
 Before becoming a director, he was an executive producer with Sekhar Kammula, played the lead role in Dollar Dreams (2000), and played a supporting role in Anand (2004).
 After taking a break from acting for 12 years, he played a crucial role in the 2016 film Pelli Choopulu.
 He also appeared in the biographical film of Indian cricketer M. S. Dhoni.

 Early life

-Kuruvulla was born into a Malayali family and grew up in Hyderabad.
+Kuruvilla was born into a Malayali family and grew up in Hyderabad.
 He attended The Hyderabad Public School, Ramanthapur.

 Career

-He played the lead role in Sekhar Kammula's debut film Dollar Dreams, and a supporting role in the blockbuster film Anand.
-He appeared in the 2016 film, Pelli Choopulu.
-He worked with Nagesh Kukunoor and Manishankar before his directorial debut, Avakai Biryani, produced by Sekhar Kammula; and Ko Antey Koti, produced by Sharwanand, who was also the lead actor.
+Kuruvilla played the lead role in Sekhar Kammula's debut film Dollar Dreams (2000), and a supporting role in the film Anand (2004).
+He worked with Nagesh Kukunoor and Manishankar before his directorial debut, Avakai Biryani (2008), which was produced by Sekhar Kammula.
+His second directorial film was Ko Antey Koti (2012), produced by Sharwanand, who was also the lead actor.
+After his directorial ventures, he returned to acting with the 2016 film, Pelli Choopulu.